PhillHenry/TheBigDataSpace/hugo/content/posts/cpu_exhaustion.md

 date = 2024-04-10T14:47:56+01:00
 +++

-[This](https://discord.com/channels/566333122615181327/566334526540742656/1214860027668467772) is an interesting problem on Discourse where the symptoms belie the cause.
+[This](https://discord.com/channels/566333122615181327/566334526540742656/1214860027668467772) is an interesting problem on Discord where the symptoms belie the cause.
 Here, a very beefy Spark cluster is taking a long time process (admittedly) a large amount of data.
 However, it's the CPUs that are getting hammered.

 ![Insanely high CPU usage](../cpu_exhaustion/spark_cpu.png)